 Want to take outdoor nature investigation to the next level?
 See how we recycled a shoebox and other scrap items to make our own upcycled nature explorer’s kit!

-To make your own origami nature box you’ll need:
+To make your own nature collection origami box you’ll need:

-- 3 square pieces of paper (we used colorful 8.5 x 11 cardstock and trimmed it to a square) – that’s it!
+- 3 square pieces of paper (we used colorful 8.5 x 11 cardstock, trimmed to a square)

-We found the amazing tutorial below that will take you through each fold step-by-step, and we recommend using cardstock instead of traditional origami paper if you want a sturdier box.
+We found the amazing tutorial below that will take you through each fold step-by-step.
+If you’d like a sturdier box that can be tossed into a backpack or mucked up a bit, we recommend using cardstock instead of traditional origami paper.

 And don’t worry about making perfect folds or creases or lining everything up – we didn’t and the final product still works and actually looks awesome.
 Can I also add, that knowing I can make a sturdy box out of paper anywhere, anytime in 5 minutes is oddly liberating and reassuring…!